On the algebraic numbers computable by some generalized Ehrenfest urns: Introduction

-In \cite{Urnes}, the case $k= 2$ has already been handled in but with differences in the approach and the statements of the results.
-The generalization of the model to $k\geq2$ generates an infinite number of rules and, as we will see, allows to compute an infinite set of numbers.
-An important feature of our model is that the $k$ balls all turn into the \emph{same} color.
-From our original setting, this is motivated by the fact that in the complex network there is no hierarchy and not much communication between the agents: when they meet, they instantly all take the same decision.
-We also stress the fact that our assumption for the choice of the agents is much more restrictive than fairness, but we will see that it enables us to carry on interesting computations.
-Moreover, this assumption (random and uniform choices of the agents) seems a natural way to extend fairness to very large (and even infinite) populations.
+where $X_\ell^{(n)}$ is the proportion of black balls at time $\ell$, and $\lf k\rf$ stands, as usual, for the largest integer smaller than $k$. \end{defi} Roughly speaking, it means that if we start with a large number $n$ of balls and wait for a linear time in $n$ (larger than $cn$), the proportion of black balls is with high probability close to $\alpha$.

-Throughout the process, the number of balls in the urn remains constant, and we are interested in the evolution of the proportion of black balls.
-In order to understand what we mean by ``computing a real number'', and before going through details, we present a simple example.
+Before stating our main results, let us first discuss some important features of our model. \begin{itemize} \item The results we aim for are about the asymptotic properties of population protocols, when the size of the population grows to infinity.
+From this perspective, the choice of picking agents uniformly at random appears to be the natural generalization of fairness to large (or even infinite) populations. \item It is important to point out the strong assumption that the $k$ balls are all turned into the \emph{same} color.
+From our original setting, this is motivated by the fact that in the complex network there is no hierarchy and not much communication between the agents: when they meet, they instantly all take the same decision. \item Because the number we compute corresponds to the proportion of black balls, it is sufficient to consider only two possible states for the balls.
+This is why we focus on this case. \end{itemize}